martong/finstrument_mock/README.md

 So to make the instrumentation work either you recompile libcxx with `-fsanitize=mock` and you link against the instrumented libcxx, or you eliminate somehow the extern template declaration.
 The latter is possible in the finstrument_mock branch of the libcxx repo if you define `_LIBCPP_MOCK_SAN`.
 For more details please check the CMakeLists.txt in `instrument_always_inline`.
+Note that this problem does not arise on Linux/GCC/6.2/libstdc++.

 ### How to access privates?
 In some white box testing cases it might be a must to access privates.